humanmade/asset-manager-framework/readme.md

 This is useful, for example, when you are using a third-party provider implementation and want to change certain behavior.

+## Local Media

+Local media is supported by default and can be used side by side with any additional media providers but can also be controlled by using one the following methods:

+1. Defining the `AMF_ALLOW_LOCAL_MEDIA` constant as a boolean
+2. Use the `amf/allow_local_media` filter to return a boolean

+The filter will take precedence over the constant.

 # License: GPLv2 #

 This program is free software; you can redistribute it and/or modify